 What does an NFL play call sound like?
 Depending on the coach, calls can get quite complex.
-We’re going to dive into all the different types of systems and terminology from professional coaches!
+We’re going to dive into all the different types of systems and terminology from professional coaches.

 Green Right X Shift to Viper Right 382 X Stick Lookie

-Here is an example of a west coast play call:
+Here is an example of a West Coast play call:

 Scatter to West Right Tight F Left 372 Y Stick Z Spot

-This “Air Coryell” offense was originally called the West Coast Offense, but when one player mistakenly called Coach Walsh’s system “The West Coast Offense” the name stuck.
+This “Air Coryell” offense was originally called the West Coast Offense, but when one player mistakenly called Coach Walsh’s system “The West Coast Offense,” the name stuck.
 The Play call can be complex.

 However, this is an efficient offense that has proven to be more than capable of winning championships.
-This is in stark contrast to the “Air Coryell” offense mentioned above that is known for attacking downfield.
+This contrasts with the “Air Coryell” offense mentioned above, which is known for attacking downfield.

 What Does An NFL Play Look Like?

-Walsh’s offense consists of 3 and 5 step drops by the QB with routes that rely on the Tight Ends and Running Backs, as well as Receivers.
+Walsh’s offense consists of 3, and 5 step drops by the QB with routes that rely on the Tight Ends and Running Backs and Receivers.
 This includes swing passes to the Running Backs and hitches to the Tight End with a regular route tree for receivers.

-Additionally, Roger Craig, Dwight Clark and Tom Rathman were among many Pro-Bowl calibre players on offense during this era.
-Watching their highlights from with the 49ers almost certainly means you are watching the WCO.
-Lastly, this means that “The Catch” came from this philosophy as well…
+Additionally, Roger Craig, Dwight Clark, and Tom Rathman were among many Pro-Bowl caliber players on offense during this era.
+Watching their highlights from the 49ers almost certainly means you are watching the WCO.

 - Originally the system called for a zone run scheme